choria-legacy/marionette-collective/website/simplerpc/clients.md

 dev3.you.net                          : foo
 {% endhighlight %}

-Documentation for the Options Parser can be found [in it's code][OptionParser] you can also look at the various _mc-`*`_ scripts that come with the code.
+Documentation for the Options Parser can be found [in it's code][OptionParser].

 And finally if you add options as above rather than try to parse it yourself you will get help integration for free: